stefan-bergstein/edge-lab/podman-gitops/README.md

 ## Key concepts

 - All configurations are stored and managed in Git.
-The most important maniest for this use case are the K8S pod yamls.
+A key maniest for this use case are the K8S pod yamls.
 - Users define pods in K8S-like manifests, which are deployed to Podman.
-- In the current, early implementation, a configuratin file per podman systems defines the pods that shoud run on the system.
-The configuratin file is managed in git as well.
+- In the current, early implementation, a configuratin file per podman systems defines the Git repos, which contain pod yaml manifests that are deployed on the podman systems.
+This configuratin file is managed in git as well.
 - Leverage Podman's pod functionality so that pods can be used for OpenShift and Podman deployments.